liferay/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 		</Param>
 	</Require>

 Notice the opening `<Require feature="pubsub-2">`, mandating the `pubsub-2` feature for the gadget.
-The `<Param name="topics">` section establishes the topic (channel) `com.liferay.opensocial.gmapsdemo` that the gadget will subscribe to.
-Within this topics parameter you define all the channels your gadget is using for communication.
-Furthermore, the `subscribe="true"` attribute specifies the gadget's role as a *subscriber* to the channel.
+The `<Param name="topics">` section establishes the topic `com.liferay.opensocial.gmapsdemo` that the gadget will subscribe to.
+Within this topics parameter you define all the topics your gadget is using for communication.
+Furthermore, the `subscribe="true"` attribute specifies the gadget's role as a *subscriber* to the topic.

 The following Javascript from the gadget's *content* registers a callback on the `com.liferay.opensocial.gmapsdemo` topic:

 	gadgets.HubSettings.onConnect = function(hub, suc, err) {
             gadgets.Hub.subscribe("com.liferay.opensocial.gmapsdemo", callback);

-Your gadget calls `gadgets.HubSetting.onConnect` which enables the gadget to subscribe to our previously mentioned channel.
-All subscribers to this channel receive messages sent to it.
+Your gadget calls `gadgets.HubSetting.onConnect` which enables the gadget to subscribe to our previously mentioned topic.
+All subscribers to this topic receive messages sent to it.

 On callback, the gadget's `callback()` function is executed.
 In this example, the callback method invokes a `GClientGeocoder` to get the locations.
 And finally, the locations are processed and displayed on the map.

-In summary, to the breakdown of source code, subscriber gadgets need to specify a channel and register a callback function on that channel to handle the messages they receive.
+In summary, to the breakdown of source code, subscriber gadgets need to specify a topic and register a callback function on that topic to handle the messages they receive.

 Next, we'll analyze the example's *publishing* gadget's source code specified in  *GoogleMapsPublisher.xml*: